Wonder (Hillsong United album): Promotion

-Wonder was announced as a surprise album on May 2017, alongside its cover art, release date and track listing.
+Wonder was announced as a surprise album in May 2017, alongside its cover art, release date and track listing.
 Hillsong United also toured Israel to promote Empires, where they debuted "Wonder" alongside several new songs.
 "Wonder" and "Splinters and Stones" were released as instant-grat singles for those who pre-ordered the album, and the two songs were also available for streaming.
 "Wonder" was released to radio airplay as the album's first single on the same day.
 The official lyric video for "Wonder" was released on 18 May, while the lyric video for "Splinters and Stones" was uploaded two days later.
 Hillsong United also performed an acoustic version of "Wonder" for music website Worship Together.
 "Shadow Step" was released as the album's third promotional single on 26 May 2017, with its lyric video released on the same day.
 "Shape of Your Heart" was released as the album's fourth promotional single on 2 June.

 "Wonder" was debuted live during the band's concert in Caeserea, Israel, which was filmed in a live video and released on 24 May 2017.

 Hillsong United promoted the album during the 2017 Justice Conference on 9 June, and had "launch nights" for the album at the Beacon Theatre in New York City on 18 June 2017, and the Ryman Auditorium in Nashville, Tennessee on 23 June.
 The band was also announced as part of the line-up of the 2017 Outcry Festival at Toyota Stadium in Frisco, Texas.

 On 5 January 2018, "So Will I (100 Billion X)" was released as the album's second single.